zhenrong-wang/lichat/README.md

   - allows multiple users
   - processes text messages
   - supports public chats, tagging users, and private messages.
+- **Secure**: message encryption (WIP)

 That's it, as simple and light as possible.

+Currently, there is only server code, the cross-platform client code is working in progress.

 ## 2. Technical Review